hauptmedia/cloudconfig/README.md

 #### Use fleetctl with SSL/TLS configuration shipped with this image

-You should create your own client ssl certificate as described in the "Creating a client certificate for etcd" section.

 ```bash
 docker run -i -t --rm \
 -v $(pwd):/opt/cloudconfig/var \